-If a water based coating system is not fully cured before installation, it may exhibit microblistering in the first few weeks of service.
+If a waterbased coating system is not fully cured before supply/installation, it may exhibit milking (translucent) or microblistering (opaque) in the first few weeks of service.
+Particularly when wet/damp climatic conditions provail.

 Generally this problem will disappear as the weather improves and the through drying process is completed, and no further action is required.